-Goodwood Park Healthcare Group's Supported Landlord Service is a very low level intervention, but one that has tremendous significance.
+Goodwood Park Healthcare Group's Supported Landlord Service is an active intervention, that has tremendous significance.
 The lack of stable accommodation may cause poor mental health and can be one of the biggest challenges facing our clients.

 Support staff assist clients to find local community activities and services which enables them to develop long term sustainable support networks.

 Phone : 0273610034